ChthonVII/UnicornOverlordTextFixes/README.md

 This mod does ***not*** modify gameplay; it merely corrects the mistranslations and typos.

-The current release is for Unicorn Overlord 1.04.
+The current release is for Unicorn Overlord 1.05.
+(However, it should also be compatible with 1.04.)

-This mod was originally focused on fixed translation errors in skill descriptions, but patch 1.04 fixed those.
+This mod was originally focused on fixing translation errors in skill descriptions, but patch 1.04 fixed those.
 So now most of the fixes are for typos in rapport conversations.

 ### List of Fixes